-For visiting yachts, knowing who to call when there's a problem or how to get local information can be confusing as it differs from country to country.
-Here's a summary of who's who in New Zealand.
+For visiting yachts, knowing who to call when there's a problem or how to obtain local information can be confusing as the procedures and organisations are different from country to country.
+The following is a brief summary of who's who in New Zealand.

-Maritime New Zealand is the government agency with overall responsibility for boating safety in New Zealand.
+Maritime New Zealand is the government

+agency with overall responsibility for boating safety in New Zealand.

-Maritime Radio maintains VHF and HF radio services for our coastal waters and the South Pacific, providing around the clock monitoring for distress messages.
-It monitors VHF Ch.
-16.
+Maritime Radio.
+Maritime Radio Service maintains VHF and HF radio services for New Zealand's coastal waters and the South Pacific, providing round the clock monitoring for distress messages.
+Monitors VHF Ch 16.

-Search and rescue (SAR) has several agencies involved.
+Search and rescue (SAR).
+There are several agencies involved in SAR.

-- The Rescue Coordination Centre New Zealand (RCCNZ) coordinates national-level operations; for example, missing aircraft and offshore rescues. - New Zealand Police coordinates local SAR operations covering land and sea. - Coastguard Northern Region has a number of rescue boats spread throughout the region and monitors a network of VHF channels.
-Use Ch.16, \500 from a cellphone, or 09 3031303. www.coastguard.org.nz - Surf Life Saving New Zealand also assists in SAR operations and, as the name suggests, specialises in areas of surf. - Independent coastal radio channels.
-Russell Radio (Ch.
-63) in the Bay of Islands, and Far North Radio (Ch.
-60) provide local services on VHF for trip reports, weather forecasts and advice.
+- The Rescue Coordination Centre New Zealand (RCCNZ) coordinates national-level operations; for example, missing aircraft and offshore rescues. - New Zealand Police coordinates local SAR operations covering land and sea. - Coastguard New Zealand, a largely volunteer-based organisation, assists in SAR operations.
+It has a number of rescue boats spread throughout the region and monitors a network of VHF channels. - Surf Life Saving New Zealand also assists in SAR operations and, as the name suggests, specialises in areas of surf.